A few crucial specs that matter.

 - 20 medium frets

 - Two input jacks: Input one for a blend of both pickups.
-In addition, Input two splits both pickups.
+In addition, Input Two splits both pickups.

 Epiphone Masterbilts beginnings.

 As a consequence, a brand new Vintage instrument.
 Furthermore, it offers all the tonal and visual appointments used in the 1930s.
-Again, some other guitars in the price range use artificial woods with pressed back and sides.
+Again, other guitars in the price range use artificial woods with pressed back and sides.
 The DR500MCE does not.

 Unplugged, the all-solid Mahogany back and sides combined with the Solid Sitka Spruce top produce shimmering highs and sweet trebles.
 Furthermore, it has beautiful rich deep lows and a well-balanced midrange.
 Plugged in, the Shadow’s NanoFlex NanoMag and under-saddle pickups allow for plenty of versatility.

 In addition, the control panel allows any potential feedback to be nulled with the press of the phase switch.
 Furthermore, the control panel has controls for stereo blend for two pickups and tone controls.
-However, the limitations are no individual controls for the treble, bass, and mids.
+However, there are no individual controls for the treble, bass, and mids.
 Also, the two-pickup system offers plenty of versatility for playing in any acoustic environment or amplification system.

 The neck and body

 The DR-500MCE is a dreadnought single-cutaway acoustic-electric with a scale length of 25.5″.
-Furthermore, the satin-finished mahogany neck is constructed using Epiphones “SlimTaper D profile.”
+Furthermore, the satin-finished mahogany neck is constructed using Epiphone’s “SlimTaper D profile.”
 Indeed, the neck is fast and very comfortable.
 In addition, the neck meets the body at the 14th fret.
-Equally, important is a compound dovetail joint glued to the body.
+Equally important is a compound dovetail joint glued to the body.